StephanieAgatha/tech-test-mnc/README.md

 ```http
 POST   /auth/logout    //coustomer log out
 ```

+1.User logs in: When a user logs in, they provide their credentials (typically an email and password).
+The server verifies these credentials, and if they are correct, it generates a unique token for the user.
+This token is sent back to the user and also stored in Redis with an expiration time of 24 hours.

-1.User logs out: When a user wants to log out, they send a request to the logout endpoint with their email in the JSON body.
+2.User logs out: When a user wants to log out, they send a request to the logout endpoint with their email in the JSON body.
 The server then deletes the corresponding entry in Redis.

-2.Post-logout access attempts: If a user tries to access a protected endpoint after logging out, their token will no longer be found in Redis when the middleware checks it.
+3.Post-logout access attempts: If a user tries to access a protected endpoint after logging out, their token will no longer be found in Redis when the middleware checks it.
 Therefore, the access attempt will fail, effectively logging out the user.

 #### Postman Documentation
 https://documenter.getpostman.com/view/29723627/2s9YRFTov9